xamat/blog/_posts/2014-12-19-ten-lessons-learned-from-building-real.md

 ## 4. Be thoughtful about how you define your training/testing data sets

-<div><span style="line-height: 16px; white-space: pre-wrap;">If you are training a simple binary classifier, one of the first tasks to do is to define your positive and negative examples.
+If you are training a simple binary classifier, one of the first tasks to do is to define your positive and negative examples.
 Defining positive and negative labels for samples though may not be such a trivial task.
 Think about a use case where you need to define a classifier to distinguish between shows that users watch (positives) and do not watch (negatives).
 In that context, would the following be positives or negatives?
 - User watches a movie to completion and rates it 1 star
 - User watches the same movie again (maybe because she can’t find anything else)
 - User abandons movie after 5 minutes, or 15 minutes… or 1 hour